cover

 }

-It's quite simple, in fact, each type is equipped with an equal comparison function, and if this function exists, the type is comparable.
+Simply put, it is to equip each type with an equal comparison function, and if it has this function, it is comparable.

 The above rtype structure is included in the memory header of all types: